tmaximini/maxi.io/src/posts/2018-02-12-react-portal-overlays/index.md

 year: 2018
 ---

-So recently I found myself once again in the situation that I had to build a fullscreen overlay for a website, in this case for displaying a video.
+Recently I found myself once again in the situation that I had to build a fullscreen overlay for a website, in this case for displaying a video.
 This is probably something every web developer encounters on a regular basis.
 As with most programming problems there are many ways to solve this - but as I was reading [React 16's changelog](https://reactjs.org/blog/2017/09/26/react-v16.0.html#portals) recently I thought why giving the newly-added [Portals](https://reactjs.org/docs/portals.html) a shot.